-You may choose annual, semiannual, or quarterly rebalancing.

-If you have an automatic rebalancing election on file and subsequently initiate a fund reallocation, your automatic rebalancing election may be canceled, unless you re-elect the function.

-In order to process a fund transfer, you must cancel any pending auto-rebalancing election on file.

-If you request a rebalance fewer than seven days from the end of the quarter and had previously elected a fund reallocation within seven days from the end of the calendar quarter, your account will be rebalanced starting with the following quarter.
-Similar rules apply at the end of each annual and semiannual rebalancing period.

-If you are not contributing to the Plan, but you have a balance in the Plan and want your Plan accounts automatically rebalanced, the rebalancing will be based on the investment elections you may have on file for future contributions.

-Rebalancing is implemented on a pro-rata basis across all your accounts.

-The Plan's closed funds are excluded from automatic rebalancing transactions.
+- > You may choose annual, semiannual, or quarterly rebalancing. - > If you have an automatic rebalancing election on file and subsequently initiate a fund reallocation or if you are automatically reenrolled following a suspension of contribution following a hardship withdrawal, your automatic rebalancing election may be canceled, unless you re-elect the function. - > In order to process a fund transfer, you must cancel any pending auto-rebalancing election on file. - > If you request a rebalance fewer than seven days from the end of the quarter and had previously elected a fund reallocation within seven days from the end of the calendar quarter, your account will be rebalanced starting with the following quarter.
+Similar rules apply at the end of each annual and semiannual rebalancing period. - > If you are not contributing to the Plan, but you have a balance in the Plan and want your Plan accounts automatically rebalanced, the rebalancing will be based on the investment elections you may have on file for future contributions. - > Rebalancing is implemented on a pro-rata basis across all your accounts. - > The Plan's closed funds are excluded from automatic rebalancing transactions.